r3sist-uniq/faketorio/README.md

 Basically, you host, play together with your friend, save your world, and your friend will automatically find the newly saved world on their computer.
 How?
 See below

-You can build this as an .exe (through pyinstaller) , and run it as a background process.
+You can run it through the python script OR even build this as an .exe (through pyinstaller) , and run it as a background process.
 Meaning, it will keep running in the background without you knowing.

 ## Supported Games